isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Golden Dewdrop.md

 <section>
   <h4>Sun and soil needs:</h4>
 	<img title="Golden dewdrop plants grown in pots.
 Photo by Jacqueline Chua." src="/images/Plants/goldendewdrops%20(1)_jacquelinechua.jpg">
   <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct sunlight</a>.
 It can also grow in 4-6 hours of indirect sunlight, but at a slower pace with less flowers.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 20cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>, but will rapidly grow to their full size in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 20cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
 	<br>
 </section>